Even as some cringe, Rep. Steve King’s support may endure

 King also could benefit from the simple fact that since he was first elected in 2002, he has made so many comments prompting outrage on topics ranging from immigration to race that one more controversial statement may not carry as much weight.

-Tuesday's justification of an abortion ban came about eight months after King was rebuked by the House and stripped of his committee assignments after being quoted by the New York Times questioning why "white nationalist, white supremacist, Western civilization" language was offensive.
+Wednesday's justification of an abortion ban came about seven months after King was rebuked by the House and stripped of his committee assignments after being quoted by The New York Times questioning why "white nationalist, white supremacist, Western civilization" language was offensive.

 Shane Vander Hart, an Iowa political consultant and conservative writer, said King has plenty of problems as he faces a contested primary with little campaign money.
 But Vander Hart notes Republicans hold a 70,000-voter registration edge in the district, and many of those people — including his top rival for the nomination — agree with King on most issues, including that abortion should be illegal in all cases.